mischakolbe/node_calculator/docs/tutorial.rst

 The following videos should give you a good overview how to use the NodeCalculator.

 .. note::
-    If you're unsure whether this tool is interesting for you: Watch an example video first.
+    If you're unsure whether this tool is interesting for you: Watch an :ref:`example video<soft-approach-value-example>` first.
 You might not understand the details, but you'll see what the NodeCalculator allows you to do.

     I recommend to watch the videos in order.
 They go into more and more detail, so if you feel you know enough to work with the NodeCalculator: Feel free to stop.
 When you need to understand the tool better, you can come back for the remaining, more in-depth videos.